michaelsharman/LT/README.md

 // Injects a route hash to the URI so SPAs can load to a deep view from a full page refresh.
 LT.routingHash();
 ```

-# Building

-You should import from `@caspingus/lt/authoring` and let your build tool handle minifying and tree shaking etc.

 # CDN